PRBonn/visual-crop-row-navigation/README.md

 ## Citation
-if you use this project in your recent works please cite us by:
+if you use this project in your recent works please refernce to it by:

 ```bash